 The Coronavirus Shock: Implications for the Economy and Monetary Policy

-Our final session of our Evening with the Fed series on May 5, 2021 featured Kansas City Fed President Esther George, who spoke about the impact of Coronavirus on the U.S. economy and how fiscal and monetary policy have countered its aftermath.
+Our final session of our Evening with the Fed series on May 5, 2021, featured former Kansas City Fed President Esther George, who spoke about the impact of Coronavirus on the U.S. economy and how fiscal and monetary policy have countered its aftermath.
 She also took questions from educators and their students.

 The Changing Energy Landscape and its Effect on the Economy

 The energy industry has changed over the past few years and continues to evolve.
 Chad Wilkerson, Oklahoma City Branch Executive, Vice President and Economist, discussed the outlook for oil and gas, the opportunities and risks of energy transitions to renewables and how it all affects the regional economy.

 The emergence of COVID-19 in the United States has created substantial challenges for all segments of the meat supply chain, but especially for producers and consumers.
 Nate Kauffman, vice president and Omaha Branch Executive and Cortney Cowley, economist discuss the effects of COVID-19 on the agricultural landscape for the region and nationally.